datcuandrei/datcuandrei.com/_tabs/miscellaneous.md

 Quick and dirty bootable Windows USB drive creator for macOS.
 Written in a few hours (hence the <i>quick and dirty</i> naming), it's main purpose isn't to be beautiful, just <b>functional</b>. <br>

 - [MacLinuxUtils](https://github.com/datcuandrei/MacLinuxUtils)<br>
-FOSS Alternative of macOS apps like Mac Fan Control,smcFanControl and Turbo Boost Switcher,but for Linux.<br>
+FOSS Alternative of macOS apps like Mac Fan Control,smcFanControl and Turbo Boost Switcher,but for Linux.

 > Uploaded for historical reasons.
 This project is outdated and it's not recommended you use it unless you know what you're doing.
 {: .prompt-danger }

 - [BackToMac](https://github.com/datcuandrei/BackToMac)<br>
-An automated utility for Linux that creates bootable macOS USB sticks.<br>
+An automated utility for Linux that creates bootable macOS USB sticks.

 > Uploaded for historical reasons.
 This project is outdated and it's not recommended you use it unless you know what you're doing.
 {: .prompt-danger }